 - Handling, transporting, and manipulation of potentially infectious specimens.

-- Procedures which may generate aerosols (e.g., pipetting), or have potential for spills or splashes to occur.
+- Procedures that may generate aerosols (e.g., pipetting) or have the potential for spills or splashes to occur.

 - Exposure hazards from infectious materials to mucous membranes (eye, nose, mouth), ingestion, or inhalation routes.